Venture Into The Australian Wilderness For A Chilling 'Picnic At Hanging Rock'

 When Mrs. Appleyard talks to her students before releasing them to mingle at a local garden party, she's like a military officer inspecting her troops.
 She explains that her girls are to pay particular attention to the brave young men who will be attending the party, because they're soldiers about to head off to war.
 Then she assigns the girls a research paper on the Boer War — and when a student named Marion impolitely asks who will read and grade the papers, Mrs. Appleyard gives the task to Marion herself, as a punishment.

 Mrs. Appleyard is a fascinating figure, and this new Picnic at Hanging Rock fleshes her out substantially by showing her in extended flashbacks.
 Her past, it turns out, is much less civilized and savory than her present status, which explains why she fled to the Australian outback in the first place.
-And it also explains why, when she has to drop her civilized veneer, she can do so chillingly.
+And it also explains why when she has to drop her civilized veneer, she can do so chillingly.

-In one scene, Mrs. Appleyard enters the stables as a young soldier attempts molest one of her students.
+In one scene, Mrs. Appleyard enters the stables as a young soldier attempts to molest one of her students.
 The girl responds by stabbing the boy's boot with a pitchfork.
-The school headmistress yanks the pitchfork from his foot, instructs the girl to wash the blood off her dress, and tells the boy she'll only get him morphine for the pain if he agrees to say that his injured foot was trampled by a horse.
+The school headmistress yanks the pitchfork from his foot, instructs the girl to wash the blood off her dress, and tells the boy she'll get him morphine for the pain only if he agrees to say that his injured foot was trampled by a horse.
 He meekly goes along.

 Dormer, as Mrs. Appleyard, is even more menacing and captivating here than she was as Margaery Tyrell on Game of Thrones.
 She's a big part of why this new Picnic works so well — and Samara Weaving, playing a rebellious student named Irma, is another.